 Back in the day, shutting down a computer ran the risk of potentially damaging a hard drive.
 These issues have been mitigated in modern computers, so there’s no harm in turning them on and off.

-What you can do: Turn off your computer whenever you’re not using it.
-It’s always a good idea to use the computer’s “shut down” feature as opposed to closing the screen, or just unplugging it.
+Turn off your computer whenever you’re not using it.
+It’s always a good idea to use the computer’s “shut down” feature as opposed to closing the screen or just unplugging it.
 The only negative is waiting an extra few seconds for it to boot up again.
 Thankfully, the energy savings should make up for that in the long run – it could be hundreds of dollars.

 A prevalent myth is that electrical devices require a “surge” of power to turn them on.
 While this can be true for certain devices, the “surge” is often less than a second, so the impact on your energy use is extremely minimal.
 The continued steady-state drain of a device is much more likely to waste energy.

 Turn off your electronics when they’re not in use.
 Turn down the heat by a few degrees when you’re asleep or aren’t at home, and turn off your lights every time you leave the room.

 Getting home after a long day to a house that’s way too hot can be more than inconvenient in the summer.
 It can be tempting to turn the AC down to 50°F in the hopes that it will cool your home down to a pleasant 72°F faster.
 Unfortunately, central air and heat only work at one speed of cooling or heating, so what you’re really doing is making the AC run longer.

 Set your thermostat to the temperature you want and let it do the work!
 Anything more or less will have you adjusting the thermostat, and using excess energy.

 Space heaters are usually not a “life hack” that will help you avoid turning up the heat in the winter.
 Not only do they use a ton of electricity, but they focus all of that heat onto a small area of one room.
 They can also dangerous if used incorrectly.